 In many other cities, Open Data is a technical policy or an executive order.
 In New York City, it’s the law.
 On March 7, 2012, former Mayor Bloomberg signed Local Law 11 of 2012, more commonly known as the “Open Data Law,” which amended the New York City administrative code to mandate that all public data be made available on a single web portal by the end of 2018.

-In November 2015, January 2016, and December 2017, Mayor de Blasio approved several amendments to the Open Data Law.
+In November 2015, January 2016, and December 2017, former Mayor de Blasio approved several amendments to the Open Data Law.
 These laws, which include stronger requirements on data dictionaries and data retention, response timelines for public requests, and an extension of the Open Data mandate into perpetuity, help make it easier for New Yorkers to access City data online and anchor the city’s transparency initiatives around Open Data.

-The Open Data team, which consists of the Mayor’s Office of Data Analytics (MODA) and Department of Information Technology and Telecommunications (DoITT), is responsible for carrying out these laws.
+The Open Data team at the NYC Office of Technology and Innovation (OTI), is responsible for carrying out these laws.

 - Gale A. Brewer